Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT02576795 (Phase 1/2 Study) ¹⁸ˑ ¹⁹ˑ ³⁸ˑ ⁵⁹

 • Co.
 3: the median ABR dropped from 16 events per year before the study to 1event per year after gene transfer (mean reduction in rate, from 16 to 2 events)

-Multiyear follow-up of ABRs after treatment were reported here 19, 38, 59 and summarized as follows:
+The most recent multiyear follow-up of treated ABRs was reported here10 and is summarized as follows:

 Co.
 3 (6e13 vg/kg, n = 6)